-With Australia Day approaching I wanted to try and make a paleo version of lamingtons.
-For my international readers, lamington is an iconic Australian dessert – squares of sponge cake dipped in chocolate icing and desiccated coconut.
-Yeah, it’s super complicated and that’s how we Aussies like it…especially on Australia Day.
+With Australia Day approaching, I wanted to try and make a paleo version of lamingtons.
+For my international readers, lamington is an iconic Australian dessert: squares of sponge cake dipped in chocolate icing and desiccated coconut.
+It’s not very complicated and that’s how we Aussies like it…especially on Australia Day.

-My version of this treat (yes, paleo or not paleo this is a treat and should be left to those special occasions) uses a homemade baked sponge cake made with grain free flours, coconut oil instead of butter and rice malt syrup instead of sugar.
-A few of my paleo loving buddies came over to try some and the verdit was, and I quote, ‘it looks like a lamington, smells like a lamington, definitely tastes like a lamington but it’s more moist and dense, not as fluffly, but it’s really good’.
+My version of this treat uses a homemade baked sponge cake made with grain-free flours, coconut oil instead of butter and rice malt syrup instead of sugar.
+A few of my paleo loving buddies came over to try some and the verdict was, and I quote, ‘it looks like a lamington, smells like a lamington, definitely tastes like a lamington but it’s more moist and dense, not as fluffy, but it’s really good’.

 For the sponge cake

 - 2/3 teaspoons gluten-free baking powder